The Wave (KJ Blog)

 A delightful mixture of all our sections, (fiction, non-fiction including translations, and poetry) with the addition of photography, art, and film.
 As with the journal, we are not particular in terms of style and aesthetics; however, we are looking for quality work that befits a top tier publication.
 As always, coastal, travel, and adventure themes are preferred; however, all will be considered.
 For The Wave specifically, we like to say that shorter is better.
 We are looking for previously unpublished:

-- micro, flash, and short fiction in any genre;
+- micro, flash, and short fiction

 - short essays on any topic;